 An unemployment benefits overview

 The second is an increase to the maximum number of weeks an individual is eligible to receive benefits.
-As part of the Pandemic Unemployment Emergency Compensation (PUEC) provision, an additional 13 weeks of unemployment benefits are available extending what is typically capped at 26 weeks to 39 weeks.
-These additional weeks will also include the additional $600 as outlined in the FPUC provision so long as they are before July 31, 2020.
+As part of the Pandemic Unemployment Emergency Compensation (PUEC) provision, an additional 11 weeks of unemployment benefits are available extending it from the original 13 weeks to 24 weeks.
+These additional weeks will also include the additional $300 as outlined in the FPUC provision so long as they are before March 14, 2021.

 3. Unemployment benefits for self-employed folks and contractors

-The third change is the Pandemic Unemployment Assistance (PUA) provision which expands the program to apply to workers who would otherwise not qualify for unemployment benefits.
-Now, self-employed individuals and independent contractors are eligible for unemployment benefits if they find themselves unemployed, partially unemployed, or unable to work due to COVID-19.
+The third change is the continuation of the Pandemic Unemployment Assistance (PUA) provision which expands the program to apply to workers who would otherwise not qualify for unemployment benefits.
+Now, self-employed individuals and independent contractors are eligible for unemployment benefits until March 14, 2021 if they find themselves unemployed, partially unemployed, or unable to work due to COVID-19.
+Additionally, PUA has been extended from 39 weeks to 50 weeks.

 Since these programs are state run, it’s best to reference your state’s Department of Labor guidelines to estimate the full amount of unemployment benefits you would be eligible for.

-Self-employed individuals also qualify for the $600 weekly unemployment benefit under the Pandemic Unemployment Emergency Compensation provision.
+Self-employed individuals also qualify for the additional $300 weekly unemployment benefit under the Pandemic Unemployment Emergency Compensation provision.

 If you’re self-employed, you can learn more about how the PPP affects you here.